EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

-Yet another type of attack can be performed in deployments where actuator actions are triggered automatically based on proximity and without any user interaction, e.g. a car (the client) constantly polling for the car key (the server) and unlocking both doors and engine as soon as the car key responds.
+Yet another type of attack can be performed in deployments where actuator actions are triggered automatically based on proximity and without any user interaction, e.g., a car (the client) constantly polling for the car key (the server) and unlocking both doors and engine as soon as the car key responds.
 An attacker (or pair of attackers) may simply relay the CoAP messages out-of-band, using for examples some other radio technology.
-By doing this, the actuator (i.e. the car) believes that the client is close by and performs actions based on that false assumption.
+By doing this, the actuator (i.e., the car) believes that the client is close by and performs actions based on that false assumption.
 The attack is illustrated in
 {{relay}}.
 In this example the car is using an application specific challenge-response mechanism transferred as CoAP payloads.